-Our wealth is potentially liable to Inheritance Tax when we die and is levied at 40% on our wealth that exceeds the tax-free allowance.
-For many people the value of their home alone will account for their full tax-free allowance leaving their savings exposed to 40% tax.
-If you have money left in a pension when you die it is generally treated more favourably.
-If you die prior to age 75 your pension fund may usually be paid entirely tax free to whomever you choose provided you have not exceeded the Lifetime Allowance (LTA) and your pension policy has the flexibility to do so.
-The tax treatment of pension funds after age 75 is generous but complex and is not detailed here.
-Whilst changes to pension law allow wealth to be passed to your loved ones in a tax-friendly manner many pension contracts have not kept pace with developments in pensions law and do not provide efficient options.
-As part of our pension advice we will review our clients' current arrangements to ensure they have the functionality required and we can advise on a pension transfer if necessary.
+When we die, our wealth is potentially liable to Inheritance Tax which is levied at 40% to the extent that our wealth that exceeds the tax-free allowance.
+For many people the value of their home alone will account for their full tax-free allowance leaving their non-pensions savings exposed to 40% tax.
+At the present time, if you have money left in a pension when you die it does not attract Inheritance Tax.
+If you die prior to age 75 your pension fund may usually be paid entirely tax free to whomever you choose provided you have not exceeded the Lump Sum Death Benefit Allowance and your pension policy has the flexibility to do so.